iHatoun/Robotic-Arm-Control-Interface-Assistant/README.md

-# Robotic-Arm-Control-Interface-Assistant
+# Robotic Arm Control Interface Assistant
 Create chatbot for the robotic arm control interface.<br>
-Here is a video of the chatbot
+Here is a video of the chatbot *chatbot.mov